 Sitting on top of a rocky bluff for 75 years, it's very visible from SH7 and is a well-recognised landmark held in high regard by local Hurunui people and foresters.
 It's visited during the summer months by campers from the nearby reserve.

 The lookout received a much-needed facelift and refresh thanks to the Amuri Hawarden-Waikari Lions Club team, and Dulux who provided the paint.

-The entrance to the conservation area is off Hurunui Bluff Road and approximately 1.2 km north of the Historic Hurunui Hotel off SH7 (the main highway to Hanmer and the West Coast).
+The entrance to the conservation area is off Hurunui Bluff Road which is around 1.2 km north of the Historic Hurunui Hotel off SH7.
+SH7 is the main highway to Hanmer Springs and the West Coast.

 Drive the unsealed Hurunui Bluff Road for a short distance.
 There is a DOC sign near a stile to identify the entrance.
-Park here and after crossing the stile follow an old 4WD access road up to the lookout at a steady grade.
-This track is a bit rough in places.
+Park near the DOC sign and after crossing the stile follow an old 4WD access road up to the lookout.
+This track is steep with rough terrain in places.

 Know before you go

 - There is no water or working toilet on site.

 - The building is historic and may have hidden objects around the site.

 - There are areas of steep ground in the reserve – stay on the track.